 Please have a plan in place to contact the school nurse during the day.

 Do not hesitate to contact me with any questions or concerns you might have regarding Q’s care and management.
 You can email me at (email) or call/text me at (phone).
 I am usually quick to respond during school hours.

-Back to School With Diabetes (LOTS of resources and blog posts!)
+Managing Type 1 Diabetes at School (LOTS of resources and blog posts!)

 (Click on the title to download the PDF.)